microsoft/sudo/README.md

 # ![Sudo for Windows icon](./img/Windows/AppList.targetsize-24.png) Sudo for Windows

 Welcome to the repository for [Sudo for Windows](https://aka.ms/sudo) 🥪.
-Sudo for Windows allows users to run elevated commands direcly from unelevated terminal windows.
+Sudo for Windows allows users to run elevated commands directly from unelevated terminal windows.

-Sudo is availabe for Windows 11 builds 26045 and later.
+Sudo is available for Windows 11 builds 26045 and later.
 If you're on an Insiders build with sudo, you can enable it in the Windows Settings app, on the "Developer Features" page.